Skadden Arps Pays $2.6 Million to Settle Legal Malpractice Lawsuit

 When the 2nd District Court of Appeal in Los Angeles decided Waksberg’s challenge to the Transamerica settlement, it also addressed Skadden’s possible conflict of interest, finding that the firm had a conflict.

 A year before Waksberg appealed the Transamerica settlement, the company had hired Skadden partner Raoul Kennedy, the attorney at the center of the malpractice case.
 Kennedy, a legal-malpractice specialist won the California Bar’s trial lawyer Hall of Fame Award last year and has been listed in The Best Lawyers in America.
-He brought more that $10 million in businesses to Skadden each year in 2002 and 2003.
+He brought more than $10 million in businesses to Skadden each year in 2002 and 2003.